NEONScience/NEON-Data-Skills/tutorials/Python/remote-sensing/hyperspectral-data/Plot_Spectral_Signature_Flightlines_py.md

 ---
 syncID: c91d556c8fad4570a33a1aaa550a561d
-title: "Plot a Spectral Signature in Python"
+title: "Plot a Spectral Signature in Python - Flightline Data"
-description: "Learn how to extract and plot a spectral profile from a single pixel of a reflectance band."
+description: "Learn how to extract and plot a spectral profile from a single pixel of a reflectance band using the NEON flightline hyperspectral data."
 dateCreated: 2017-06-19
 authors: Bridget Hass
 contributors: